 if you have a relatively small company (say, less than 20 employees),

-if your employees are motivated and if they don't oppose change (employee buy-in is crucial, and employees must be involved from the beginning; consider an ISO 9001 introduction video presentation),
+if your employees are motivated and if they don't oppose change (employee buy-in is crucial, and employees must be involved in ISO 9001 from the beginning; consider an ISO 9001 introduction video presentation),

-if you have the backing of all senior executives (which you will likely only get if they understand ISO 9001 and its benefits to the company; consider a training course),
+if you have the backing of all senior executives (which you will likely only get if they understand ISO 9001 and its benefits to the company; consider an introductory training course),

 if you and other managers are ready to put significant time and efforts into the ISO 9001 implementation endeavor, and

-if you use a really good pre-written template for your ISO 9001 quality manual and quality procedures, as well as good pre-written forms and checklists,
+if you use good, pre-written templates for your ISO 9001 procedures, forms and checklists,

 then you may be able to get your organization certified in as short as 3-4 months.

 The cost of ISO 9001 implementation and achieving ISO 9001 certification varies significantly depending on the size of your company and the implementation approach you take.

 Most people at the beginning of their ISO 9001 implementation seem to ask the same question: how to get ISO 9001 certification as quickly and inexpensively as possible?